 Elbrus Overview - Highest Point in Europe

-With over 20 years of experience on Elbrus and nearly 100% summit success, Alpine Ascents offers an unsurpassed program utilizing our expertise in both logistics and guides.
-While travel to Russia can be cumbersome with many logistical hurdles, we take great care in preplanning the small details giving you and our expert guides (once again Vern Tejas scheduled to lead our 2013 climbs) an excellent chance to reach the summit of Europe's highest peaks.
-Providing extra summit days, multiple reservations at high camp, working with an excellent staff of Russian guides and a keen sense of how to care for our climbers, helps us bridge the gap from daunting task to a well-executed journey.
+With more than 20 years of experience on Elbrus and nearly 100% summit success, Alpine Ascents' expertise in logistics and guides makes for an unsurpassed program.
+This has been an Alpine Ascents classic trip since the early 90's.
+While travel to Russia can be cumbersome with many logistical hurdles, we take great care to pre-plan the small details, giving you and our expert guides (Vern Tejas is scheduled to lead our 2016 climbs) an excellent chance to reach the summit of Europe's highest peaks.
+Providing extra summit days, multiple reservations at the high camp hut, an excellent staff of Russian guides and a keen sense of how to care for our climbers helps us bridge the gap from daunting task to well-executed journey.

-Unlike other outfitters who may rush you in and out of Russia, we take the time to properly acclimatize and visit the grand cities of St. Petersburg and Moscow.
+Unlike other outfitters, who may rush you in and out of Russia, we take the time to properly acclimatize and to visit the grand cities of St. Petersburg and Moscow.
 Dynamic in both region and terrain, Mt.
 Elbrus stands as a watchtower between the great masses of Europe and Asia.
-Elbrus is a large, double-coned volcano, whose twin summits vary by about 65 feet.
+Elbrus is a large, double-coned volcano whose twin summits vary by about 65 feet.

 Our Elbrus program is open to any climber who has successfully completed our Mt.
-Rainier program or similar.
+Rainier climb, or a similar program (prior climb on glaciers).
 This journey begins with acclimatization along well-traveled trails, which wind endlessly through the foothills of the Caucasus.
-En route we have many interactions with the local people as we wander through the villages and markets that pepper the lower region on the mountain.
-Once we have acclimatized and established high camp, we prepare for an early morning departure to the West Summit (the higher of the twin peaks).
+En route, we interact with the local people as we wander through the villages and markets that pepper the mountain's lower region.
+Once we have established high camp, we prepare for an early morning departure to the West Summit (the higher of the twin peaks).
 The route ascends 1000m of moderate snow climbing to the saddle.
-From here we turn west and head up 300m of steeper terrain, finally reaching the summit plateau.
-(See day to day itinerary at ( http://www.alpineascents.com/elbrus-dtd.asp)
+From there, we turn west and head up 300m of steeper terrain, finally reaching the summit plateau.
+See day-to-day itinerary

-Elbrus is the near prefect ascent for aspiring climbers who wish to test their skills at increasing altitude.
-Although only basic mountaineering skills are required, high-altitude and unpredictable weather make this a challenging and extremely enticing ascent.
+Elbrus is the near-perfect ascent for aspiring climbers who wish to test their skills at increasing altitude.
+Although only basic mountaineering skills are required, high altitude and unpredictable weather make this a challenging and enticing ascent.

 Region and City Tour

-The location of Elbrus provides a look into the cultures of the Turkish, Georgian, Azerbaydzhani and Russian people.
-Our expedition begins in the city of St. Petersburg, a traditional vanguard of European culture.
-It is one of the few cities in the world which has retained its charm while continuing to be a place of great change.
+Elbrus's surroundings provide a look into the cultures of the Turkish, Georgian, Azerbaydzhani and Russian people.
+Our expedition begins in St. Petersburg, a traditional vanguard of European culture.
+It is one of the few cities in the world that has retained its charm amidst change.
 Downtown sprawls with exquisite architecture that canopies streets of shops, small restaurants and an active nightlife scene.
-Following our climb we return via Moscow, the focal point of commerce and politics in Russia.
-Moscow is ever-changing with markets and state shops dominating street life.
-Depending on schedules, we take time to visit the Kremlin, stroll at Red Square, along the Moscow River and tour the Pushkin Museum of Fine Arts.
+Following our climb, we return via Moscow, the focal point of commerce and politics in Russia.
+Markets and state shops dominate Moscow's street life.
+Depending on schedules, we may take time to visit the Kremlin, stroll at Red Square and along the Moscow River, and tour the Pushkin Museum of Fine Arts.

-2012 proved to be a spectacular year with our 3 full teams reaching the summit under the leadership of Vernon Tejas, assisted by Carole Tejas.
+2012: Proved to be a spectacular year, with our three full teams reaching the summit under the leadership of Vern Tejas, assisted by Carole Tejas.
 We returned to the South Side and the mountain proved to be in great condition for all climbs.
-We had 3 outstanding groups and as always, we are happy to put you in touch with last years team members.
-Vern is scheduled to lead our 2013 team and please book early, as these tend to fill months in advance.
-While 2011 had us climb via the North Side, 2010 and earlier saw similar South Side success as last year.
+We had three outstanding groups and as always, we are happy to put you in touch with previous year's team members for their stories.

 Climbing Skill Level